-Also active in commercial music, he has performed as a local musician with the national broadway touring productions of A Chorus Line, Gypsy, Carousel, Chicago, Sweet Charity, and The Sound of Music.
+Also active in commercial music, Chris has performed as a local musician with the national broadway touring productions of A Chorus Line, Gypsy, Carousel, Chicago, Sweet Charity, and The Sound of Music.
 Additional commercial experience includes performances with Chuck Mangione, Marvin Hamlisch, John Pizzarelli, Steve Lippia, The Four Tops, The Temptations, The Fifth Dimension, Asleep at the Wheel, The Bar-Kays, Lee Greenwood, and a Texas tour with the Harry James Orchestra to name a few.
 He is an alumnus of the Disney All-American College Orchestra where he performed hundreds of shows in Orlando, Florida.

 An avid educator and proponent for new music, Chris has previously served on the faculty of Texas A&M University-Kingsville and The University of Texas at San Antonio.
-He has presented masterclasses at some of the nations leading music schools and conferences including The University of Texas at Austin, The University of Alabama, Louisiana State University, The University of Denver, the University of Connecticut, Colorado State University, Michigan State University, the University of Utah, the Texas Music Educators Conference, and at the conference of the National Association of College Wind and Percussion Instructors.
+He has presented masterclasses at some of the nations leading music schools and conferences including Arizona State University, The University of Texas at Austin, The University of Alabama, Louisiana State University, The University of Denver, the University of Connecticut, Colorado State University, Michigan State University, the University of Utah, the Texas Music Educators Conference, the International Trumpet Guild conference, and at the conference of the National Association of College Wind and Percussion Instructors.
 He has been a member of commissioning consortiums and premiers for ensemble and solo trumpet works by composers John Corigliano, Kevin Puts, Joseph Turrin, Jason Haney, Anthony Plog, James Stephenson, John Mackey, Rob Deemer, Stefan Freund, and Joel Puckett.
 He also performed as Principal Trumpet in the Carnegie Hall world premiere of John Corigliano's Symphony No. 3, "Circus Maximus".

 He holds degrees in music performance and education from The University of Texas at Austin and the University of Memphis with additional studies as an exchange student at the Royal Conservatoire of Scotland in Glasgow.
 His former teachers include Ray Sasaki of the Saint Louis Brass Quintet; and Ray Crisara, former principal trumpet of the Metropolitan Opera Orchestra and third trumpet with the NBC Symphony under Arturo Toscanini.
-Additionally, Chris has studied with Tom Booth of the Dallas Symphony; John DeWitt, formerly of the Houston Symphony, John Gracie of the Royal Scottish National Orchestra, David Spencer, Albert Ligotti, and Edward Sandor.
+Additionally, Chris has studied with Tom Booth of the Dallas Symphony; John DeWitt, formerly of the Houston Symphony, John Gracie of the Royal Scottish National Orchestra, Dr. David Spencer, Albert Ligotti, and Dr. Edward Sandor.
 Chris is a Conn-Selmer performing artist and plays Bach Stradivarius trumpets.